 Joe, and other buyer personas, are imaginary people who share characteristics your company or practice identifies as things your great clients or patients share.

-Benefits of buyer personas
+Benefits of a buyer persona

 When you’re providing valuable content for web visitors, it’s most effective to have someone particular in mind.
 This helps you focus your content marketing toward the specific person you want to reach.
 You don’t talk in exactly the same way with your college friends, your boss, and your mom.
 So it makes sense that your brand won’t talk in exactly the same way to every possible audience.